 - Make a list of adjectives accurately describing your brand.
 This is a great practice, especially for those who are about to start their business.
 The exercise will help you get the creative juices flowing.
 Let your brand have a personality by giving it several traits that describe it best.
 For example, if you sell stylish clothes for young people, you can present your brand as youthful, energetic, and passionate.

-- Define the direction for your brand personality.
-If you have the list of adjectives describing your brand, it will be easier for you to determine in which direction you want to move and develop.
+- Define the direction of your brand personality.
+If you have a list of adjectives describing your brand, it will be easier for you to determine in which direction you want to move and develop.
 Imagine that your brand is a person, and give it characteristics that your customers will appreciate and love.

 These four tips will help you a lot when developing a brand personality.
 Be consistent in your decisions to present a strong and reliable brand to your target audience.
 It’s time to proceed to the famous brands that belong to different types of personalities and operate in various industries.

 - Harley Davidson

 The most important for each brand is to do something that people will appreciate.
 The thing you stand for, your values, vision, and mission.
 Your company should implement a person-centered approach to reach everyone in your target audience.
 That’s how well-established brands managed to do it.